ShubhadeepSadhukhan1993/fastSF/README.md

 5. HDF5
 6. H5SI

-The instructions to download and install these libraries are provided in the following website [Click Here] (http://turbulencehub.org/index.php/codes/tarang/installing-tarang/).
+The instructions to download and install these libraries are provided in the following website:(http://turbulencehub.org/index.php/codes/tarang/installing-tarang/).

-##  Installation Procedure
+###  Compiling instruction

 Go into the "src" folder from terminal and run the command "make".
 An executable named "Kolmogorov41.out" will be created inside the "src" folder.

 ## Input Procedure